Victims of Nazi Germany: Homosexual men

-Homosexual men were also targets of the Holocaust, since male homosexuality was deemed incompatible with Nazism.
+Homosexual men were also targets of Nazi Germany, since male homosexuality was deemed incompatible with Nazism.
 The Nazis believed that gay men were weak, effeminate and unable to fight for the German nation; homosexuals were unlikely to produce children and increase the German birthrate.
 According to the Nazis, "inferior races" produced more children than Aryans, so anything which diminished Germany's reproductive potential was considered a racial danger.
 Homosexuality was also thought to be contagious by the Nazis.
 By 1936, Heinrich Himmler was leading efforts to persecute gay men under existing and new anti-homosexual laws.
 More than one million gay Germans were targeted, of whom at least 100,000 were arrested and 50,000 were convicted and imprisoned.
 An unknown number were institutionalized in state-run mental hospitals.
 Hundreds of European gay men living under Nazi occupation were chemically castrated by court order.
-Although an estimated 5,000 to 15,000 gay men were imprisoned in concentration camps, the number who were murdered is uncertain.
+While an estimated 5,000 to 15,000 gay men were imprisoned in concentration camps, it is thought that hundreds (or perhaps thousands) were killed.
 According to Austrian survivor Heinz Heger, gay men "suffered a higher mortality rate than other relatively small victim groups, such as Jehovah's Witnesses and political prisoners".
 Gay men in Nazi concentration camps were identified by a pink triangle on their shirts, along with men convicted of sexually assaulting children and bestiality.
 According to the U.S. Holocaust Memorial Museum's website, "Nazi Germany did not seek to kill all homosexuals.
 Nevertheless, the Nazi state, through active persecution, attempted to terrorise German homosexuals into sexual and social conformity, leaving thousands dead and shattering the lives of many more."

+Post-Nazi persecution

 Many homosexuals who were liberated from the concentration camps were persecuted in postwar Germany.
 Survivors were subject to prosecution under Paragraph 175 (which forbade "lewdness between men"), with time served in the concentration camps deducted from their sentences.
-This contrasted with the treatment of other Holocaust victims, who were compensated for the loss of family members and educational opportunities.
+This contrasted with the treatment of other groups persecuted by Nazi Germany, who were compensated for the loss of family members and educational opportunities.

-Political victims

-Political prisoners
+Political groups

+Anti-Nazi dissidents in Germany

 Another large group of victims was composed of German and foreign civilian activists from across the political spectrum who opposed the Nazi regime, captured resistance fighters (many of whom were executed during—or immediately after—their interrogation, particularly in occupied Poland and France) and, sometimes, their families.
 German political prisoners were a substantial proportion of the first inmates at Dachau (the prototypical Nazi concentration camp).
 The political People's Court was notorious for the number of its death sentences.